Blockade of Wonsan: Escalation of the naval war

 In late 1951 and 1952 intelligence from captured or surrendered North Koreans became more frequent and reliable.
 The information told the United States that the enemy was building sampans for minelaying and preparing offensives against the islands around Wonsan.
-MiG aircraft were also being reported in larger numbers and would begin to threaten UN aircraft and the blockading force.
+MiG aircraft were also being reported operating in larger numbers and would begin to threaten UN aircraft and the blockading force.
 North Korean Army troops, well supplied by the Soviets and the Chinese, were also conducting large artillery bombardments that demonstrated their supply of ammunition.

-Shore batteries increased their effectiveness as well, now that fire control was being equipped, air burst rounds were also starting to be used.
+Shore batteries increased their effectiveness as well: with fire control being equipped and air burst rounds also starting to be used.
 With the minesweeping operation mostly completed, American bombardment groups began shelling the city again.
 USS New Jersey carried out a series of attacks at Wonsan and other nearby coastal targets from November 1 to November 6, 1951, during which she targeted the petroleum refinery at Wonsan, trains, bridges, tunnels, railroads, troop concentrations and shore batteries.

 From November 22 to 24, LSR Division 31, including the LSMRs, 401, 403 and 404, conducted fire missions and on November 24 and 25, naval gunfire supported a guerrilla raid on the island of Ka-do where several North Korean prisoners were taken.
-On November 28 and 29, the North Koreans launched a small offensive operation, in it, armed sampans attacked the island settlement on Hwangto-do, killing one civilian and taking five civilians prisoner.
+On November 28 and 29, the North Koreans launched a small offensive operation.
+Using armed sampans, they attacked the island settlement on Hwangto-do, killing one civilian and taking five civilians prisoner.
 Most of the homes on the island were destroyed in the attack and the North Koreans suffered no casualties.

 Another large-scale bombardment of Wonsan took place on December 20, with the battleship USS Wisconsin participating.
 Six days later ROKN PC-740 was lost, presumably due to striking a mine off of To-do in Wonsan Harbor.